OmiShrestha/matcha-shop/README.md

 Contributing
 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

+License
+This project is licensed under the GDC License.
+Feel free to modify and use the code for your own projects.